selim-ba/computer-vision/GANs.md

 # 1 - Intro to Generative Adversarial Networks

-Generative Adversarial Networks (GANs) were introduced by Ian Goodfellow (2014) as $a new framework for estimating generative models via an adversarial process, in which two models , discriminator & generator, are trained simultaneously.$
+Generative Adversarial Networks (GANs) were introduced by Ian Goodfellow (2014) as $a new framework for estimating generative models via an adversarial process, in which two models , discriminator and generator, are trained simultaneously.$